opokuwaren95-png/Mampong-Hydrogeochemical-Assessment/README.md

 * Creating a scatter plot for TDS and EC
 * Comparing results with water-quality guidelines

  ### Tools I Used
 * Python, Jupyter Notebook, Pandas, NumPy, Matplotlib
-* Currently continuing with SciPy, next RDKit, PySCF / Psi4
+* Currently continuing with SciPy, next RDKit, followed later by  PySCF / Psi4

 ### Why I Created This Repository
 I wanted to use my own chemistry research data while learning Python instead of only following programming tutorials.
 It is the beginning of my transition from chemistry education towards computational chemistry.